neumino/neumino.github.io/movies.md

-### Kong: Skull Island
+### Beauty and the Beast
-*Released on 2017-03-08, vote average 6.1*
+*Released on 2017-03-15, vote average 7.1*

-Explore the mysterious and dangerous home of the king of the apes as a team of explorers ventures deep inside the treacherous, primordial island.
+A live-action adaptation of Disney&#39;s version of the classic &#39;Beauty and the Beast&#39; tale of a cursed prince and a beautiful young woman who helps him break the spell.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/44LdLqgOpjo?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/tWapqpCEO7Y?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>